 The Wiggles made their concert debut at a childcare center in Randwick in front of 20 kids.

 Their first tour following their eponymous album was around the different Westfield shopping mall areas in Sydney.

 The Wiggles and Kylie Minogue teamed up in 2009 to record the song Monkey Man.
 The song appears on the Wiggles' release, The Wiggles Go Bananas.

 As UNICEF Ambassadors, The Wiggles announced they are supporting Global Handwashing Day on October 15, 2008.
 They even wrote a song called "Wash your hands!" that was done to the tune of Frere Jacques.
 However in 1995, they performed a Christmas song "Have a Very Merry Christmas" which was later released on the Wiggly, Wiggly Christmas album and video.

 The Wiggles have sponsored a scholarship to their alma mater Macquarie University for indigenous students majoring in Early Childhood Education.

 The Wiggles created a new logo in 1996, and debuted it in December for their concert video, "Wiggledance!" released in June 1997.
-They then made some minor changes to the logo, resizing the background splotch, and removing the black outlines, and started publicizing it in "Wiggly, Wiggly Christmas" released a month later and later other merchandise that are not related to Christmas.
-They also used it in "The Wiggles Movie".
+They then made some minor changes to the logo, resizing the background splotch, and removing the black outlines, and started publicizing it in "Wiggly, Wiggly Christmas" where they use it on their shirts for the first time.
+They also used it in all other merchandise such as books and "The Wiggles Movie".

 In 2007, the Wiggles produced a video for the Mandarin Chinese speaking market called Lights, Camera, Action, Wiggles..
 This features four new Asian Wiggles: